LOT Schools – General Information

-If a student is allowed to write a paper via LOT, the student has to contact the LOT teacher during the LOT school to discuss the content and set-up of the paper.
+If a student is allowed to write a paper via LOT, the student has to contact the teacher of the course during the LOT school to discuss the content and set-up of the paper.
 This should then be checked by your local RM coordinator.
 The paper has a minimum length of 10 pages.
 For further requirements, ask your local RM coordinator.

 The deadline for submitting a paper is set at 4 weeks after the end of the LOT school.
-Papers must be sent directly to the marking teacher.
+Papers must be sent directly to the marking (LOT-affiliated) teacher.
 The teacher then has 2 weeks to assess the work, and informs the LOT office of the outcome (pass/fail).
 If the paper fails, there is no possibility for the student to revise and resubmit.
 If the paper passes, the LOT office sends a certificate for 2 EC to the student’s RM coordinator.